linkspreed/General_Linkspreed/log.md

 ## All changes that we will make from 12.07.2022 will appear here ...

 ### 12.09.2022 (announcement Kitchat)
+- We are currently launching version 3.6.1 on our servers.

+### 12.09.2022 (announcement Kitchat)
 - We are now releasing version 3.6.1 of Kitchat, which fixes bugs from version 3.6. 🚀☁️

 ### 12.09.2022 (announcement)